 7.5 Moving parts that may constitute a hazard under normal working conditions should be protected or guarded to minimize the risk of injury to the operator or other personnel and occupant of the chair.

-8.SHAPE AND DIMENSION
+8 SHAPE AND DIMENSION

-8.1 The typical shape may be as given in Figure 1.
+8.1 The typical shape may be as given in Fig. 1.

 8.2 Recommended dimensions of various basic parts of the chair shall be as follows:

 8.2.1 Back seat height should be between 1 300 mm to 1 500 mm.